Black Is King: Scholarly research

-Dissect, a podcast that takes an academic approach to analyzing culturally impactful albums, dedicated a seven-episode season to Black Is King.
-The hosts conduct an in-depth exploration of the historical references, African symbolism and lyrical metaphors within the film.
+Dissect, a podcast that takes an academic approach to analyze culturally impactful albums, dedicated a seven-episode season to Black Is King.
+The hosts conduct an in-depth exploration of the historical references, African symbolism, and lyrical metaphors within the film.

-Inspired by Black Is King, the New York Public Library published a guide of various materials (such as literature, documentaries and photographic collections) that "you can use to expand your knowledge of the arts and cultures from across the African Diaspora", building on the film's aim of celebrating the various cultures of the diaspora through art, fashion and music.
+Inspired by Black Is King, the New York Public Library published a guide of various materials (such as literature, documentaries, and photographic collections) that "you can use to expand your knowledge of the arts and cultures from across the African Diaspora", building on the film's aim of celebrating the various cultures of the diaspora through art, fashion, and music.

+Popular culture

 A TikTok and social media trend titled "#MyPowerChallenge" was created after the film's release, whereby participants recreate the dance from the "My Power" video in Black Is King.

 American rapper Yung Baby Tate cited Black Is King as a "very big inspiration" for the concept and editing of the music video for her 2021 single "I Am".
 In December 2020, British singer-songwriter James Blake released a cover of "Otherside" from Black Is King, adapted as "When We're Older" with some new lyrics.